 - Children who behave well in school and keep the Class Charter deserve to be rewarded.
-Golden Time is a privilege for all year groups from Year R -6 on Friday afternoons. - There is an entitlement of 20 minutes of Golden Time for every child in the school.
-During this time children take part in a planned activity or range of activities, which are fun and enjoyable. - Golden Time is special and should be promoted as a highlight of the week. - If a child is unable to behave according to the School Values or Class Charter and presents behaviour that is unacceptable, then sanctions are applied.
-These may include the loss of 1-minute periods of Golden Time. - Loss of Golden Time is serious and a child in this position will remain to watch the other children enjoying their special time to heighten the desire to be taking part in the session. - Following the period of lost time, children are allowed to rejoin their class Golden Time activity. - No child can lose all his/her Golden Time.
-They will always have a minimum of 5 minutes activity with their class. - Lost time can be 'won' back through generous, thoughtful, co-operative actions, although 5 minutes in KSII and 3 minutes in KSI will always be held as a reminder that behaviour has been inappropriate at times during the week.
+Golden Time is a privilege for all year groups from Year 1 -6 on Friday afternoons. - There is an entitlement of 20 minutes of Golden Time for every child in the school.
+During this time children take part in a planned activity or range of activities, which are fun and enjoyable. - Golden Time is special and should be promoted as a highlight of the week. - ❖ If a child is unable to behave according to the School Values or Class Charter and presents behaviour that is unacceptable, then sanctions are applied.
+These may include the loss of 5-minute periods of Golden Time in KSII and loss of 1-minutes periods in KSI.

+- ❖ Loss of Golden Time is serious and a child in this position will remain to watch the other children enjoying their special time to heighten the desire to be taking part in the session. - Following the period of lost time, children are allowed to rejoin their class Golden Time activity. - ❖ No child can lose all his/her Golden Time.
+They will always have a minimum of 5 minutes activity with their class. - ❖ Lost time can be 'won' back through generous, thoughtful, co-operative actions, although 5 minutes in KSII and 3 minutes in KSI will always be held as a reminder that behaviour has been inappropriate at times during the week.